Marat Tajin

-Marat Mūhanbetqazyūly Täjin (Марат Мұханбетқазыұлы Тәжин; born 8 April 1960) is a Kazakh politician.
+Marat Mukhanbetqazyuly Täzhin (Марат Мұханбетқазыұлы Тәжин; born 8 April 1960) is a Kazakh politician.
 He served as the Foreign Minister in the Government of Kazakhstan from 2007 to 2009.
 He previously served as Secretary of the National Security Committee (NSC).
-In September 2009 he was named an advisor to President Nursultan Nazarbayev and secretary of Kazakhstan's Security Council.
-Marat Tajin was appointed First Deputy Head of the Executive Office of the President of the Republic of Kazakhstan in January 2017.
+In September 2009 he was named an advisor to President Nursultan Nazarbaev and secretary of Kazakhstan's Security Council.
+Marat Täzhin was appointed First Deputy Head of the Executive Office of the President of the Republic of Kazakhstan in January 2017.

 Education and early career

 He graduated from the Almaty National Economic Institute and continued his post-graduate study at Kazakh State University, eventually becoming a senior lecturer there.
 From 1987 to 1988 he interned in London, United Kingdom.
 From 1991 to 1992 he served as a department head at Al-Farabi University in Almaty.

 Political career

-Tajin began his service as chairman of the NSC in May 2001, succeeding Alnur Musaev.
-He was replaced shortly thereafter in December 2001 by Nartai Dutbayev.
+Täzhin began his service as chairman of the NSC in May 2001, succeeding Älnur Musaev.
+He was replaced shortly thereafter in December 2001 by Nartai Dütbaev.

-Tajin replaced Kassym-Jomart Tokayev as foreign minister on 10 January 2007 during a government shake-up.
-Tokayev became the Chairman of the Senate.
+Täzhin replaced Qasym-Zhomart Toqaev as foreign minister on 10 January 2007 during a government shake-up.
+Toqaev became the Chairman of the Senate.

-Tajin assisted President Nursultan Nazarbayev in writing several books.
+Täzhin assisted President Nursultan Nazarbaev in writing several books.

-Tajin met with United States Senator Richard Lugar in Astana on 7 February 2006 to discuss biological weapon nonproliferation measures and cooperation with U.S. scientists.
+Täzhin met with United States Senator Richard Lugar in Astana on 7 February 2006 to discuss biological weapon nonproliferation measures and cooperation with U.S. scientists.

-He has received the Order of Kurmet.
+He has received the Order of Qurmet.

-January 2013 Marat Tajin was relieved of his duties as Aide to the President and Security Council Secretary and appointed Kazakhstan's Secretary of State, replacing outgoing Mukhtar Kul-Mukhammed.
+January 2013 Marat Täzhin was relieved of his duties as Aide to the President and Security Council Secretary and appointed Kazakhstan's Secretary of State, replacing outgoing Mukhtar Qul-Mukhammed.

-February 2014 Marat Tajin was appointed Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to the Russian Federation.
+February 2014 Marat Täzhin was appointed Ambassador Extraordinary and Plenipotentiary of the Republic of Kazakhstan to the Russian Federation.

-January 2017 Marat Tajin was appointed First Deputy Head of the Executive Office of the President of the Republic of Kazakhstan.
+January 2017 Marat Täzhin was appointed First Deputy Head of the Executive Office of the President of the Republic of Kazakhstan.